arathivariar/wordle/README.md

 # Game Instructions

 Wordle is a single player game.
 A player must guess a five letter English word in six attempts.
-Your Progress Guide "✔➕❌"
+Your Progress Guide:
-"✔" Indicates that the letter at that position was guessed correctly.
-"➕" indicates that the letter at that position is in the hidden word, but in a different position.
-"❌" indicates that the letter at that position is wrong and isn't in the hidden word.
+Green indicates that the letter and its position is correct.\n Yellow indicates that the letter is there, but in a different position.\n Red indicates that the letter not there in the word.

 ![Game Instructions](assets/screenshots/game_instructions.png)